tejaswini972/MCW-Data-Platform-upgrade-and-migration/Hands-on lab/HOL step-by-step - Data Platform upgrade and migration.md

     ![Installation is highlighted on the left side of the SQL Server Installation Center dialog box.
 At right, Install SQL Server Management Tools is highlighted.](./media/sql-server-2017-installation-center-installation-ssms.png "Select Install SQL Server Management Tools")

-16. In the browser window that opens, scroll down and select the **Download SQL Server Management Studio 17.x** link, then run the installer
+16. In the browser window that opens, scroll down and select the **Download SQL Server Management Studio 17.x** link, then run the installer.
+Note, versions change frequently, so the version number in the screenshot below may not reflect the new version you are presented with on the download page.

     ![Download SQL Server Management Studio 17.7 is highlighted.](media/ssms-dowload.png "SSMS Download link")